|Nutrition Facts (per serving)|

-Venezuelans have a unique version of guacamole called guasacaca, which is really not guacamole at all but more of an avocado sauce.
+Venezuelans have a unique avocado dip called guasacaca, which is really not guacamole, but more of a creamy avocado sauce.
 It has a stronger flavor than guacamole, often seasoned with vinegar instead of lime juice (though not always) and lots of garlic.
 It's often served as a sauce for grilled meats but is excellent with fried plantain and fried yuca (for dipping) as well as with tequenos (Venezuelan fried cheese sticks) and empanadas.

 There are many variations of guasacaca but all have avocado, green pepper, onion and some fresh cilantro and parsley.
 Most Venezuelans make their guasacaca with aji dulce, a sweet chile pepper.
 Some versions also have tomato, while other people add mayonnaise.
 And there are even those who make it with green bell peppers and no avocado at all!
 Usually, the ingredients are mashed or mixed in a blender to produce a very creamy sauce, but some people prefer a chunkier guasacaca with a texture similar to guacamole.

 - Salt and freshly ground pepper to taste

 - 1/2 cup vegetable or olive oil

 - 1/4 cup chopped fresh parsley or cilantro

 - Optional: 1 small mild/sweet chili pepper (finely chopped)